jacksleight/statamic-focal-link/README.md

 <!-- /statamic:hide -->

 This Statamic fieldtype streamlines linking to entry/URL fragment identifiers and query strings.
 It supports automatic ID discovery, predefined options, option templates and manual input.
-Automatic ID discovery works by scanning the destination page for fragment identifiers and then allowing you to select one from a list.
+Automatic ID discovery works by scanning the destination page for fragment identifiers and allowing you to select one from a list.
 You can control exactly which IDs are discovered using XPath expressions.

 ## Installation